natewoodward/natewoodward.github.io/_drafts/interactive-command-line-features.md

 last_modified_at: 2019-11-25 01:07:03 UTC
 ---

+Learning the `bash` shell's interactive features will make you more efficient at interacting with your system.
+These are the ones I use the most.

+### Tab Completion

+This should almost go without saying, but I know some people who still don't use tab completion to I figure it bears repeating.

+*description of how tab completion works*

+*using tab completion instead of ls*

+*using the concept of "work directories" to avoid excessive cd'ing*

+### Prompt Command

 I use a `$PROMPT_COMMAND` that prints a smiley face if the last command was successful, and a crying face if the last command failed.
 It's helped my scripting skills a lot over the years by making nonzero exit statuses more discoverable.